 - WCW saw another Worked Shoot backfire when wrestler/booker Kevin Sullivan put together a storyline that had his (on-screen and real-life) wife, Nancy "Woman" Sullivan, sleeping with his rival, Chris Benoit.
 Sullivan was from wrestling's old school, and he made sure that Woman and Benoit traveled together, were spotted entering each others' hotel rooms, and otherwise spent a lot of time together in public, just to drive the angle home.
 The problem?
 After spending all that time together, Nancy fell in love with Benoit, and left Kevin for real to marry him.
 This led to Woman being moved into a non-speaking role as a valet for Ric Flair, and Benoit kicking Sullivan's ass in match after match, along with fighting his way through Sullivan's Power Stable the Dungeon of Doom, culminating in Benoit defeating Sullivan in a "Career vs. Career" match at WCW Bash at the Beach 97.
 Sullivan was replaced as booker in late 1998 by Kevin Nash, who gave the world the Fingerpoke Of Doom and roughly a year of terrible booking. and was himself replaced by Vince Russo and Ed Ferrara in October 1999.
-Benoit left the company when Sullivan re-gained the head booker position, as Benoit feared that Sullivan was still holding a grudge.
+Benoit left the company in January 2000 when Sullivan re-gained the head booker position, as Benoit feared that Sullivan was still holding a grudge.
 Worse yet for WCW, his friends Perry Saturn, Dean Malenko, and Eddie Guerrero all left for fear of becoming collateral damage; the quartet formed The Radicalz in the WWE, where Benoit and Guerrero became huge stars.
 To Sullivan's credit, Benoit said on the Hard Knocks DVD that for all the animosity he held toward Benoit, Sullivan remained a consummate professional in the ring and never tried to hurt Benoit in any of their matches.

 - The worst-ever Worked Shoot for WCW was when the company started shooting on itself, complete with the user of insider terms during the show.note Unsurprisingly, this came at a time when Vince Russo was writing for WCW.
-The stupidity culminated at the wretched New Blood Rising show, where WCW promoted a match between Goldberg, Kevin Nash and Scott Steiner were going to have a "real fight".
-Midway through the match (which, you'll recall, was supposed to be real), Goldberg "stopped co-operating" (... um...) and walked out on the match, with the announcers criticizing his lack of professionalism.
-Kevin Nash and Scott Steiner then proceeded to "improvise" a finish, with the announcers praising how professional they were.
+The stupidity culminated at the wretched New Blood Rising show, where WCW promoted a match between Goldberg, Kevin Nash and Scott Steiner who were going to have a "real fight".
+Midway through the match, Goldberg "stopped co-operating" and walked out on the match, with the announcers criticizing his lack of professionalism.
+Nash and Steiner then proceeded to "improvise" a finish, with the announcers praising how professional they were.
 Soon after, they ran Fall Brawl promos talking about how Goldberg "refused to follow the script".
 This was one of the factors that led to WCW going out of business less than a year later.

 - On the very first WCW card Russo booked, Buff Bagwell and former tag partner Scotty Riggs shot a backstage segment where Riggs informed Bagwell that he (Riggs) would be winning the match, and Bagwell reacted with disbelief - and then when they actually had the match, Bagwell used a small package pin and "wouldn't let go", winning the match.
 A couple weeks after that Bagwell was in a match against La Parka.
 He no-sold everything, then took a dive from the "run into someone's feet in the corner" spot and "threw" the match.

-- The tendency for WCW staff not to be informed of plot developments lead to some hilarious situations where, when something genuinely unexpected happen, the staff would assume it had been planned and just not told them.
+- The tendency for WCW staff not to be informed of plot developments led to some hilarious situations where, when something genuinely unexpected happen, the staff would assume it had been planned and just not told them.
 Most notably, a fan dressed as Sting jumped a barricade and started to interfere with a match and the commentators, so used to not being told about changes, assumed it was meant to be the real Sting.

 - WCW once attempted to save an angle with a worked shoot.
 Dustin Runnels' new character, Seven, was hyped in a series of creepy vignettes that left the unfortunate impression that he was a child abductor.
 Turner Standards and Practices axed the gimmick, and in an attempt to get some use out of Seven's elaborate entrance and costume, had Dustin interrupt his own debut, rant about how Goldust had caused him to be stuck in silly gimmick characters, and swear vengeance on WCW for firing his father, Dusty Rhodes.